 Carpets Make sure they are put down before the furniture.

 Unboxing, unwrapping, uncrating Boxes and crates are sometimes removed before delivery for better grip and access.
 If you let Kef know in advance of delivery and request it truckers unwrap major furniture and appliances and put them where you want them.
 If your home is a work site, leave them in packing.
-Truckers do not unload pictures, dishes, ornaments, books, clothes, etc.
+Truckers do not unload pictures, new furniture, dishes, ornaments, books, clothes, etc.

 Damages to site or goods.
 Show the foreman, record it on the delivery receipt and bingo sheet, have him co-sign, and keep a copy or photograph those documents.
 Some damage to walls, banisters, etc. is unavoidable; for major damage send us a written 3rd party repair estimate.
 The responsibility is with the team, but we can help, if necessary.

 Suggested tips for the entire delivery crew (not per person):